The Purge: Election Year: Plot

-In 2022, a young Charlene Roan is forced to watch as her family is killed on Purge night.
+In 2022, a young Charlie Roan is forced to watch as her family is killed on Purge night.
 Eighteen years later, in 2040, Roan is a U.S. Senator running for President and promising to end the Purge nights.
 Former police sergeant Leo Barnes is now head of security for Roan.
-The New Founding Fathers of America (NFFA) and their candidate, Minister Edwidge Owens, view Roan as a threat and decide to revoke immunity on government officials during the Purge.
+The New Founding Fathers of America (NFFA) and their candidate, Minister Edwidge Owens, view Roan as a threat and decide, for the first time since its inception, to revoke immunity on government officials during the Purge.

-Watching the Senator's TV debate are deli owner Joe Dixon, his assistant Marcos, and Emergency Medical Technician Laney Rucker.
+Watching the Senator's TV debate are deli owner Joe Dixon, his assistant Marcos Dali, and emergency medical technician Laney Rucker.
 A pair of teenage girls enter the store and begin stealing, only to be stopped by Joe.
-The girls mock Joe until Laney steps in, at which point they surrender their stolen goods and leave.
-A phone call for Joe reveals that his insurance premiums for Purge coverage have been raised beyond his affordability.
-Meanwhile, more tourists visit the US to join the Purge.
+The girls mock him until Laney steps in, at which point they surrender their stolen goods and leave.
+Joe later discovers that his insurance premiums for Purge coverage have been raised beyond his affordability.
+Meanwhile, more tourists visit the U.S. to join the Purge.

-On the night of the Purge, Joe guards his store and is joined by Marcos, and together they manage to repel an attack by the teenage girls.
+On the Purge night, Joe guards his store and is joined by Marcos, and together they manage to repel an attack by the teenage girls.
 Laney travels the city providing medical care to the wounded.
-Roan decides to wait out the Purge from her home rather than a secure location in order to secure the vote, and is accompanied by Barnes, Chief Couper, Eric and additional security forces.
+Roan decides to wait out the Purge from her home rather than a secure location in order to secure the vote, and is accompanied by Leo, Chief Couper, Eric and additional security forces.
 However, they are betrayed by Couper and Eric, who allow a paramilitary force led by Earl Danzinger to kill the security detail.
-Barnes escorts the Senator to safety, but is wounded in the process.
+Leo escorts the Senator to safety, but is wounded in the process.
 He detonates a bomb in the house, killing Eric and Chief Couper.